 Yes.
 The school signposts wraparound childcare through Coundon Kidz Club, described as offering before and after-school sessions for Reception to Year 6, plus additional provision linked to nursery-aged children and holiday club availability.

-In 2024, 64.33% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 17.67% met the higher standard across reading, writing and maths, compared with an England average of 8%.
-Scaled scores were 104 in reading, 103 in maths, and 104 in grammar, punctuation and spelling.
+In the current dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% met the higher standard across reading, writing and maths.
+Scaled scores were 107 in reading, 105 in maths, and 107 in grammar, punctuation and spelling.

 Get in touch with the school directly